 Day trip to Sintra

-Sintra is around 30 minutes by car from Lisbon and makes for a great day trip destination.
+Sintra is around 30 minutes by car from Lisbon and makes for a great day trip destination, see my post on Sinta here.

 Dinner at Cervejaria Ramiro